geekhunger/node-harperdb/README.md

 ## Why?

 [HarperDB](https://harperdb.io) is a distributed realtime JSON cloud database.
-It's highly scalable, has low-latency, has dynamic schemas and it's super easy to use and maintain.
-There are even build-in cloud functions, loadbalancing and other great goodies!
-Their free tier service plan is certainly capable of running decent applications too.
-But, their [HTTP API](https://api.harperdb.io) could use some extra love 😘...
+It's highly scalable, low-latency, has dynamic schemas and is super easy to use and maintain.
+There are even build-in cloud functions, build-in loadbalancing and other great goodies!
+The free tier service plan is certainly capable of running decent applications too.
+Have a look at the [HTTP API](https://api.harperdb.io) for more details.

 <br>